MDes International Design Strategy / Le Studio France

 An immersive experience into the reality of design in France.

 This MDes program leads to the master’s level degree (Diplôme de design) certified by the French Ministry of Higher Education.

 In a context of globalization of exchanges, the understanding of other cultures and other value systems is a major asset for any designer.
 The MDes International Design Strategy / Le Studio France encourages the exploration of French culture in an applied interdisciplinary context.

 This program offers a great opportunity to carry out design projects in a multicultural context.
 It allows a good integration and a better approach of the methodology as taught at school through design practices.

-Within this program, students will be able to choose to work on projects linked to one of 5 topics, attached to our Design Labs:
+Within this program, students will work on projects linked to our 5 topics, attached to our Design Labs:

 - Care Design, with the expertise of the Care Design Lab

 - City Design, with the expertise of the City Design Lab